Multipass spectroscopic absorption cell

-Multiple-pass or long path absorption cells are commonly used in spectroscopy to measure low-concentration components or to observe weak spectra in gases or liquids.
+A multiple-pass or long path absorption cell is commonly used in spectroscopy to measure low-concentration components or to observe weak spectra in gases or liquids.
 Several important advances were made in this area beginning in the 1930s, and research into a wide range of applications continues to the present day.

-Functional Overview
+Functional overview

 Generally the goal of this type of sample cell is to improve detection sensitivity by increasing the total optical path length that travels through a small, constant sample volume.
 In principle, a longer path length results in greater detection sensitivity.
 Focusing mirrors must be used to redirect the beam at each reflection point, resulting in the beam being restricted to a predefined space along a controlled path until it exits the optical cavity.
 The output of the cell is the input of an optical detector (a specialized type of transducer), which senses specific changes in the properties of the beam that occur during interaction with the test sample.
 For instance, the sample may absorb energy from the beam, resulting in an attenuation of the output that is detectable by the transducer.
 Two conventional multipass cells are called the White cell and Herriott cell.

-Pfund Cell
+Pfund cell

 In the late 1930s August Pfund used a triple-pass cell like the one shown above for atmospheric study.
 The cell, which became known as the Pfund cell, is constructed using two identical spherical mirrors, each having a hole carefully machined into its center.
 The separation distance between the mirrors is equal to the mirror focal length.
 A source enters from a hole in either mirror, is redirected twice at two reflection points, and then exits the cell through the other mirror on the third pass.
 The Pfund cell was one of the earliest examples of this type of spectroscopic technique and is noted for having used multiple passes.